 - Visit the official website of the Panthéon.

-Visible from many parts of Paris, the basilica of Sacré-Cœur stands like a whipped-cream church atop the hill of Montmartre.
-With its Romanesque-Byzantine-style, the church shares more resemblance with the Taj Mahal in India than the Gothic cathedral of Notre-Dame!
+Visible from many parts of Paris, the Basilica of Sacré-Cœur stands like a whipped-cream church atop the hill of Montmartre.
+With its Romanesque-Byzantine style, the church resembles the Taj Mahal in India more than the Gothic cathedral of Notre Dame!

-The Sacré-Cœur was built between 1875 and 1914 by architect Paul Abadie and houses France’s biggest bell, La Savoyarde with a weight of 18 tonnes.
+The Sacré-Cœur was built between 1875 and 1914 by architect Paul Abadie and houses France’s giant bell, La Savoyarde, weighing 18 tonnes.

 Finally, I recommend visiting the church and the neighbouring streets of Montmartre early in the morning to avoid the masses of tourists.
-Make sure you head to Place du Tertre as well where you can have your portrait painted and soak up the atmosphere.
+Make sure you also head to Place du Tertre, where you can have your portrait painted and soak up the atmosphere.

 - Visit our page on the Sacré Cœur.